hd719/devops/Docker-101.md

 ## 9: Pushing Images to Docker Hub

-- Inorder for us to push our images to Docker-Hub we have to first login
+- In order for us to push our images to Docker-Hub we have to first login
-- In travis-ci.org we will add our username and password as enviromental variables so we can access them in our `.travis.yml` file
+- In travis-ci.org we will add our username and password as environmental variables so we can access them in our `.travis.yml` file

 ## 10: Successful Image Building

 # Series 11: Multi-Container Deployments to AWS

-## 1: Multi-Container Defintion Files
+## 1: Multi-Container Definition Files

-- In our project (Complex) we have multiple dockerfiles and when they are recieved by Amazon EB, it does not know which dockerfile to run (unlike our other simple project where we had only 1 dockerfile)
+- In our project (Complex) we have multiple dockerfiles and when they are received by Amazon EB, it does not know which dockerfile to run (unlike our other simple project where we had only 1 dockerfile)

 ![Dockerrun.aws.json](./screenshots/11-1.png)